cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 ## Adapting existing Applications that use ABCI

 In some cases, an existing Application using the legacy ABCI may need to be adapted to work with ABCI++ with as minimal changes as possible.
-In this case, of course, ABCI++ will not provide any advantage with respect to the existing implementation, but will keep the same guarantees already provided by ABCI.
+In this case, of course, ABCI++ will not provide any advange with respect to the existing implementation, but will keep the same guarantees already provided by ABCI.
 Here is how ABCI++ methods should be implemented.

-First of all, all the methods that did not change from ABCI to ABCI++, namely `Echo`, `Flush`, `Info`, `InitChain`, `Query`, `CheckTx`, `ListSnapshots`, `LoadSnapshotChunk`, `OfferSnapshot`, and `ApplySnapshotChunk`, do not need to undergo any changes in their implementation.
+First of all, all the methods that did not change from ABCI 0.17.0 to ABCI 2.0, namely `Echo`, `Flush`, `Info`, `InitChain`, `Query`, `CheckTx`, `ListSnapshots`, `LoadSnapshotChunk`, `OfferSnapshot`, and `ApplySnapshotChunk`, do not need to undergo any changes in their implementation.